PyXLL The Python Excel Add-In

 When we add this code to PyXLL and reload the new menu function “Wx ActiveX Control” will be available, and when that menu function is run the ExampleFrame is opened as an ActiveX control in Excel.

-can be used to set the size, position, and
+The optional parameters to create_activex_control can be used to set the size, position, and what sheet the control is created on.

-To move or resize the ActiveX control you first need to enable Design Mode
+To move or resize the ActiveX control you first need to enable Design Mode.

+To enable Design Mode, go to the Developer tab in the Excel ribbon and select Design Mode.
 Whilst in Design Mode a bitmap preview will be displayed instead of the web control.
-You can now move
+You can now move and resize this shape.
+There may be some lag between resizing the preview image and the preview image updating.

 To return to the interactive web widget, unselect Design Mode.